alphagov/notifications-ftp/README.md

 First, run `scripts/bootstrap.sh` to install dependencies.

-You need to run the api application and a local celery instance.
+You need to run the flask application and a local celery instance.

 There are three run scripts for running all the necessary parts.